Prichard, Alabama

 Prichard is a city in Mobile County, Alabama, United States.
-As of the 2020 census, the population of the city was 19,322, down from 22,659 at the 2010 census.
-It is a part of the Mobile metropolitan area.
+The population was 19,322 at the 2020 census, and was estimated to be 18,816 in 2023.
 Prichard borders the north side of Mobile, as well as the Mobile suburbs of Chickasaw, Saraland, and the unincorporated sections of Eight Mile.

 History

 Prichard began as a settlement in the 1830s, bordering Telegraph Road (known now as U.S. Highway 43).
+It was named for Cleveland Mason Prichard (1840-1899), who purchased a tract of land (1879) on the east side of the Gulf, Mobile and Ohio [GM&O] Railroad track and developed it into a vegetable-shipping point for markets in the North and East.
+This business model was copied by entrepreneurs throughout Florida, Texas and other states.
+Newspapers of the time referred to Cleveland Prichard as "The Vegetable King."
+Cleveland's brother, Hardy, worked with him in this enterprise.
+He also built the Prichard Horse Race Course, which flourished briefly as a winter training ground for thoroughbred race horses.
+He ran a livery stable in downtown Mobile, Alabama on the corner of Royal and State Streets.

-It remained largely unsettled until after the American Civil War.
+Prichard remained largely unsettled until after the American Civil War.
 The Clotilda, an illegal slave ship, had arrived at Mobile Bay in July 1860 carrying 110 Africans purchased in Ouidah, Kingdom of Dahomey, on behalf of Mobile shipbuilders and merchants.
 It was towed into the delta north of the city, burned, and sunk to escape capture.
 The Africans were taken upriver by a steamboat and landed near Magazine Point.
 They were distributed among the investors in the voyage.

 After the war, some 32 of the Africans returned there, developing Africatown as their own community.
 The Plateau/Magazine area was developed along Telegraph Road.
 Eventually, Plateau and Magazine had their territory split between Mobile and Prichard.
 The Africatown Historic District, considered part of Mobile, was added to the National Register of Historic Places in 2012.

 After 1900, Prichard began a slow, steady development.
 Major industries related to shipbuilding and paper mills began to develop along the waterfront, and some workers settled in Prichard.

 Social tensions were high in the postwar period as veterans returned and struggled to get jobs.
 The summer of 1919 became known as Red Summer because of the numerous racial riots that took place in industrial cities across the country, including Chicago, Omaha, Baltimore, and Washington, DC.
 On June 6, 1919, James Lewis was lynched in Prichard.